swlaschin/fsharpforfunandprofit.com/_posts/2012-04-20-correctness-exhaustive-pattern-matching.md

         avg :: movingAverages (y::rest)
 {% endhighlight  %}

 This code also has a bug.
 But unlike C#, this code will not even compile until I fix it.
-The compiler will tell me that I haven’t handled the case when I have a single item in my list.
+The compiler will tell me that I haven't handled the case when I have a single item in my list.
 Not only has it found a bug, it has revealed a gap in the requirements: what should happen when there is only one item?

-Here’s the fixed up version:
+Here's the fixed up version:

 {% highlight fsharp %}
 let rec movingAverages list =